tyrinlewis123/circularity/README.md

     randomCircleInArea(area, randomizeAlpha, addCross, borderColor, borderThickness, randomRadialProps)

+We temporarily store the output of the function in `circle`.
+We then use the `physikz` library, a library of functions that provide motion to canvas drawings, to add a random velocity and direction to our circle.

-We temporarily store the output of thie function in `circle`.
-Then, to get it to appear on the screen we add the circle as a *child* of `view` (Think of the parent <-> child relationship of HTML elements!).
+Finally, to get it to appear on the screen we add the circle as a *child* of `view` (Think of the parent <-> child relationship of HTML elements!).

-#### TODO 3 : Draw 100 Circles!
+#### TODO 3 : Draw 100 Circles

 Now, Call this function 3 times to see 3 circles appear on the screen - pretty, right?
 But we want to draw 100 circles!
 If we were to call this function 100 times in our code, it would violate the **DRY Rule: D**ont **R**epeat **Y**ourself.